 In LEAD, architects collaborate with other roles and work in multidisciplinary teams.
 Architects co-operate right from the ideation phase of any development target.
 Architects provide their professionalism and assist in order to conceptualize all the customer- or strategy driven business demands against the existing overall architectural landscape.
 Architect roles need to be revised too.
 Architects should be capable of doing enterprise architecture management, modelling and working in or nearby projects.
 Most importantly, architects should be closely co-working with other roles such as customer relationship specialists, who are aware of customer- and business driven demands.
 So there cannot be specific long-term EA planning tasks only, but rather more practical, hands-on tasks together with other roles.
 The more all-round competencies an architect has, the more useful he/she is for the organization.
 Architecture practice should be exercised by architects, who are generalists with some specialization areas.
 Modelling competence is at highest priority in LEAD.
 Architects should be familiar with agile methods such as Scrum.
 Specific roles can be e.g. : 1) Enterprise Architect, responsible for business relationships, architecture landscape, methods and tools, 2) Domain Architect in large organizations, responsible for architecture landscape of a domain, 3) Solution Architect, responsible for a solution and 4) Service Architect, responsible for a service or service area (successor of Solution Architect in Service-Driven Approach, SDA).

 That architecture landscape is a combination of current “as-is” and target “to-be” architectures.
 According to Lean and agile thinking, architecture deliverables are created just-in-time, not just-in-case.
 The architecture landscape provides the current situation of the organization’s business services, -processes and applications.
 It is a “situational” view of the enterprise, that is created to fit for purpose.
 The architecture landscape is more than a snapshot, it is a living big picture which dynamically grows as more data is added into architecture repository.
 The LEAD architecture landscape is dynamically growing according to customer needs (like “Tetris”, as shown in the figure below).
+Architecture deliverables are created upon the value delivery chain process: a minimum viable product (MVP) architecture concept is created for each development target.
 However, LEAD architecture work contains long-term planning tasks, though.
-Those are related to so called enabler epics, but again, those have to be triggered by a forthcoming customer or business needs still.
+Those are related to so called enabler epics, but again, those have to be triggered by a forthcoming customer- or business related demands still.

 According to SAFe there may be “emergent design” and “intentional architecture”, both of which seeds the “Architectural Runway”.
 The former presents the agile initiatives (e.g. project architectures), that create the architecture at technical basis as the solution is being built.
 The latter presents more long-term architecture planning that may crosses several solutions.
 Accordingly, the architecture landscape in LEAD represents both emerging and intentional design elements.
+All the architecture work and related deliverables (architectural artifacts) are created on demand: all the tasks are managed with backlog and Kanban.
+As a result of this, architecture work is visible and clearly linked to value add delivery.
 Nevertheless, LEAD architecture landscape emphasis more on overall, holistic view of the business, rather than into technology aspects.

 The LEAF layer “Architecture Landscape” consists of elements typical to EA.
 This section of the LEAF is based on architectural layers: business, application and technology, according to core layers of ArchiMate.
 Information architecture elements such as “business concepts” and “data objects” are positioned vertically over the horizontal layers.
 This layered structure is better aligned with Service-Driven approach, in which development focus is on services.
 In addition, layered structure is more practical as it can be intuitively aligned with reality: business behavior, customers and the services they use on the top, technologies in the bottom, and logical applications in between.